matheusmessora/OOP-MANIFESTO/README.md

 }
 ```
 + Increase coesion
-+ This helps resolve the 3th and 6th rule
++ This helps resolve the 3th and 6th rule, and vice-versa.

 **8- Do not use static methods**